Nigeria Fellowship

 The Programme

-Participants enter either the Careers or Incubation track and complete structured, project-based work with mentorship and feedback.
-This phase refines priorities, tests fit, and narrows focus.
+Participants then enter either the Careers or Incubation track, where they complete structured work with mentorship and feedback.
+This phase helps fellows refine priorities, test fit, and narrow their focus.

 What to expect